Ottawa Senators (original)

+History

 Early amateur era (1883–1902)

 The Ottawa Hockey Club (Ottawa HC) was founded by a small group of like-minded hockey enthusiasts.
 A month after witnessing games of hockey at the 1883 Montreal Winter Carnival, Halder Kirby, Jack Kerr and Frank Jenkins met and founded the club.
 Being the first organized ice hockey club in Ottawa, and also the first in Ontario, the club had no other clubs to play that season.
-The only activities that winter were practices at the "Royal Rink" starting on March 5, 1883.
+The only activities that winter were practices at the "Royal Rink" starting on March 5, 1883, as recorded in the Ottawa Daily Citizen: "The Ottawa Hockey Club had its first contest on the ice at the Royal Rink last night.
+There was good play made on both sides."

 The club first participated competitively at the 1884 Montreal Winter Carnival ice hockey tournament (considered the Canadian championship at the time) wearing red and black uniforms.
 Future Ottawa mayor Nelson Porter is recorded as the scorer of the club's first-ever goal, at the 1884 Carnival.
 Frank Jenkins was the first captain of the team; he later became the president of the hockey club in 1891 and of the Amateur Hockey Association of Canada (AHA or AHAC) in 1892.

 For the 1885 season, the club adopted gold and blue as its colours and returned to the Montreal tournament.
 Ottawa earned its first-ever victory at the tournament over the Montreal Victorias, but lost its final match to the Montreal Hockey Club (Montreal HC) to place second in the tournament.
 The 1886 Montreal tournament was cancelled due to an outbreak of smallpox and the club would not play an outside match again until 1887.